cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Aggregable Encoding {#prio3-aggregable}

+> TODO Given their dependency on FLP, it likely makes sense to move these
+> functionalities there.

 Finally, The VDAF requires a method for encoding raw measurements as vectors of field elements and decoding input shares into aggregable output shares.
 (Note that this corresponds roughly to the notion of Affine-aggregatable encodings